euandeas/goose-mod-bread-crumbs/README.md

 # BreadCrumbs Mod For Desktop Goose
 **About**:

-  This is a simple mod for [Sam Person's Desktop Goose](https://samperson.itch.io/desktop-goose) which allows you to feed the goose to make   him walk across your screen, or to calm him down when he is in a frenzy.
+  This is a simple mod for [Samperson's Desktop Goose](https://samperson.itch.io/desktop-goose) which allows you to feed the goose to make   him walk across your screen, or to calm him down when he is in a frenzy.
 Plus he makes cute nom sound.

 **Usage**: